Top fundraising ideas

 As with the Coffee Cocktail Night, charge an entry fee for the class and donate all or a percentage of proceeds to Project Waterfall.

 With so many flavours and profiles of coffee out there, use this to your advantage and host a cupping session for both staff and customers to attend.
-You could even profile a selection of coffees from the country that Project Waterfall funds will support this year!
+You could even profile a selection of coffees from Ethiopia, the country that Project Waterfall is currently working in!

 Led by Atkinson's Coffee Roasters and hosted by Foundation Coffee in Manchester, the Northern Latte Art Throwdown pitted baristas from shops across northern counties to crown "The King in the North (of latte art)".